-A lens produces images in the form of a circle, called the image circle, also known as optical format.
+A lens produces images in the form of a circle, called the image circle, also known as an optical format.
 In a camera module, the imaging element has a rectangular sensor area (the image size) that detects the image produced within the image circle.
 The ratio of the length of the horizontal to vertical sides of a video image is called the aspect ratio, which is normally 4:3 or 16:9 (H:V) or 16:9.

-The FOV is also called angle of view which is the shooting range that can be viewed by the lens given a specified image size.
+The FOV is also called the angle of view which is the shooting range that can be viewed by the lens given specified image size.
 It is usually expressed in degrees.
 Normally the angle of view is measured assuming a lens is focused at infinity.
 The angle of view can be calculated if the focal length and image size are known.